 While other drugs may get more attention from the media, alcohol consumption has been a major public health issue over the last decade.
 One NIAAA study from 2016 found that the citizens of New Hampshire consume more alcohol per person than people in any other state in the nation.
 While citizens of the United States were reported to have consumed 2.35 gallons of alcohol on average for the year 2016, people who live in New Hampshire consumed an average of 4.76 gallons.
 This far exceeds any other state and is more than twice the recommended alcohol consumption limit of 2.1 gallons per year.

 The nationwide alcohol consumption numbers suggest this is hardly just a local issue.

 According to NIAAA in 2018, 15 million people in the United States suffer from AUD.
 That’s roughly 15% of the population.
 Of those 15 million, 65% are men and 35% are women.

 Adolescents can be diagnosed with the disorder as well, and research found that in 2018, an estimated 401,000 adolescents ages 12-17 had AUD.
 Many of these people need treatment programs to help them quit.

 What Are the Signs of Alcohol Addiction or AUD?

-The Diagnostic and Statistical Manual of Mental Disorders (DSM) states that anyone who meets 2 of the 11 following criteria within a 12-month period may be diagnosed with an alcohol use disorder.
-Here are some questions to consider to help determine whether you or a loved one may be suffering from a problem with alcohol.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), anyone that meets 2 of the 11 following criteria within a 1-year period may be diagnosed with an alcohol use disorder.
+The following are the questions asked on a DSM screen for AUD: